-The upgrade and expansion project forms part of a 20-year National Aviation Master Plan (2014-2033) unveiled by the Civil Aviation Authority of Uganda (CAA) in January 2015.
+The airport was officially inaugurated in 1951.
+The upgrade and expansion project was unveiled by the Civil Aviation Authority of Uganda (CAA) in January 2015, which forms a part of a 20-year National Aviation Master Plan (2014-2033).

 Entebbe International Airport is anticipated to handle 6.1 million passengers and 172,000t of cargo a year by 2033.

 The upgrade and expansion work for Entebbe International Airport are set to be carried out in three phases until 2033 by China Communication Construction Company.

 The first phase’s groundbreaking ceremony was held in August 2015 while the construction of the new cargo building began in May 2016.
 Phase one is scheduled to be completed in 2023.

 CAA received approval from the Parliament of Uganda to secure $200m of loan from the Export-Import Bank of China for phase one of the project in July 2015.

 Additionally, the Government of South Korea agreed to provide a $9.5m grant to improve air navigation services and the automation of facilities at Entebbe airport as part of a memorandum of understanding (MoU) signed with the Ugandan Government in November 2014.